 - Mental clarity and focus.
 You improve your concentration and mental abilities because of increased BDNF levels.

 - Neurogenesis and neural plasticity.
-You will create more brain cells that protects against neurodegenerative diseases, such as Alzheimer’s and Parkinson’s.
+You will create more brain cells that protect against neurodegenerative diseases, such as Alzheimer’s and Parkinson’s.
 This is also closely connected with increased mental power.

 Cons of OMAD